oracle/terraform-provider-oci/website/docs/d/dataflow_invoke_runs.html.markdown

 # Data Source: oci_dataflow_invoke_runs
 This data source provides the list of Invoke Runs in Oracle Cloud Infrastructure Data Flow service.

 Lists all runs of an application in the specified compartment.
+Only one parameter other than compartmentId may also be included in a query.
+The query must include compartmentId.
+If the query does not include compartmentId, or includes compartmentId but two or more other parameters an error is returned.

 ## Example Usage